talhakerpicci/simple_library/README.md

 ### Installing NDK Version 22.0.7026061
 - Open Android Studio
 - Navigate to Android Sdk -> SDK Tools
-- CLick on `Show Package Details` at the bottom right
+- Click on `Show Package Details` at the bottom right
 - Expand NDK tab and make sure you have version 22.0.7026061 installed.
 If not install it

 ### Running the project